 Ralph Hills is a Know AML Ambassador.
-He supports the program from a patient perspective, makes speeches and videos hoping his story might provide some inspiration for AML patients worldwide.
-Ralph and his family live in in Connecticut, USA and he was diagnosed with AML in December 2014.
+He supports the program from a patient perspective, makes speeches and videos hoping his story might provide some inspiration for acute myeloid leukemia patients worldwide.
+Ralph and his family live in in Connecticut, USA and he was diagnosed with acute myeloid leukemia in December 2014.
 This is his story.
 It is not meant to provide any professional or medical guidance.

 Although I am now 75 years old, I recently celebrated my 4th birthday.
 We have started counting again since I am living what I consider bonus days.

 We have these bonus days for three critical reasons; a skilled and alert doctor who recognized the possibilities of new diagnostic testing, the timing of research into targeted therapies to improve the outcomes of a 50-year-old standard of treatment called chemotherapy, and a family that committed 100% of their time for 18 months to my support.

 In December 2014, I had a routine physical.
 But my blood tests indicated I should see an oncologist immediately.

 Two days later, my wife and I were in a cancer center in Connecticut with a stranger called an oncologist who told us four things:

 A first visit with an oncologist is surely the start of hard family times.
 We went home, no longer in control of anything.
 We cried a little, no anger, mostly shock and sorrow for what had happened to our family.
 I was resigned to our fate and for the first time in my life, I had no hope.

 Acute is a bad cancer word, because it means fast growing.
 Chemotherapy is the decades old treatment for acute myeloid leukemia, it has harsh side effects and probably only a temporary treatment at my age.
 Telling us to “get our affairs in order” sounded to us that my life expectancy was shorter than before the diagnosis.

 The doctor, telling me to get that second opinion in New York, is the reason I am still here.